 This post may include affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-You start by making a cinnamon tea in a large stock pot.
+You start by making cinnamon tea in a large stock pot.
 There is no way around it.
 You must use whole cinnamon.

 None of the ground stuff.
 You can’t make it quick.
 You gotta use the stick.